-IDEA'04 allows States to combine their Part C early intervention and Part B, Section 619 pre-school grants to offer a unified birth to six program to better serve families of children with special needs and to use Part B and Part C monies to do so.
-Simply stated, IDEA'04 allows states to extend their current Part C birth to three program through age six using both Part C and Part B Section 619 funding but without the guarantees and protections of Part B. States must develop and implement this program jointly through a lead agency and the state educational agency.
+Individuals with Disabilities Education Act (IDEA) allows states to combine their Part C early intervention and Part B, Section 619 pre-school grants to offer a unified birth--to--six program to better serve families of children with special needs and to use Part B and Part C monies to do so.
+Simply stated, IDEA allows states to extend their current Part C birth--to--three program through age six using both Part C and Part B Section 619 funding but without the guarantees and protections of Part B. States must develop and implement this program jointly through a lead agency and the state educational agency.

 Each state that opts to offer this program must provide an annual notice to parents of children with disabilities that include:

 In addition, states that opt to offer a birth-to-six program must report to the Secretary of Education the number and percentage of eligible children whose parents opt to keep them in the traditional Part C early intervention program.

 Some members have reported that states have early intervention service delivery models that allow underqualified individuals to provide direct and/or coordinated speech and language services to infants and toddlers.
 Under IDEA, states that elect to offer a birth-to-six program may extend this model to age six.
 This could have adverse effects on the children who need speech and language services if they are being provided by underqualified individuals.
 However, it may be a great opportunity for speech-language pathologists to be involved in preliteracy and language skills for children birth-to-six and to work closely with teachers and caregivers to emphasize the importance of language development for later academic success in school.